anildes/springbootzuulgatwayproxy/README.md

-To see this instructions click on raw mode and then read this file This project is Java-based microservices gateway application using Spring Cloud and Zuul.
+To see this instructions click on Raw mode and then read this file This project is Java-based microservices gateway application using Spring Cloud and Zuul.
 It is configured to route requests (e.g., /student) to backend services and includes OAuth2 integration with Google for authentication.
 This project does a demo of
 OAuth2 Authorization Code Flow with Google